ckeditor/ckeditor5/docs/features/image-upload.md

 ### Easy Image

-CKEditor 5 introduces a totally new way of handling images, with a strong focus on the end–user experience.
+CKEditor 5 introduces a new way of handling images, with a strong focus on the end–user experience.
 This feature is called {@link features/easy-image Easy Image} and its goal is to make the image upload as effortless and intuitive as possible.

 Easy Image is part of the [CKEditor Cloud Services](https://ckeditor.com/ckeditor-cloud-services/) offer.
 It is a <abbr title="Software as a service">SaaS</abbr> product which: